MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03a-text-analysis.md

 This exercise takes approximately **20** minutes.

->**Note**: This lab uses the **classic** Foundry interface.
-If you are in the new Foundry interface, you need to toggle back to the classic Foundry interface.

 ## Create a project in Microsoft Foundry

+>**Note**: This exercise uses the **classic** Foundry interface.
+If you are using the new Foundry interface, you need to toggle back to the classic Foundry interface.

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):